mmsaeed509/DSP/Assignment-1/README.md

 ### Problem 1 [Fourier Transform]- *`5pts`*

-- [1] Generate a 1 sec digital signal from your microphone pronouncing your name and save it as an uncompressed wav audio “.wav” file.
+- [1] Generate a 1 sec digital signal from your microphone pronouncing your name and save it as an uncompressed wav audio `Rec.wav` file.
 You can use 'Audacity' or any other external software to generate the wav audio file.
 - [2] Apply all-the-points FFT and plot its magnitude part.
 [2 pts for FFT code + 1 pts for the plot]
 - [3] Apply the inverse FFT.
 Compare it to the original audio by listening to both.
 [1 pts for inverse FFT code + 1 pt for the generation of original audio back correctly]